-To get a working visa, you will need an employer to submit a nomination form on your behalf.
+For a working permit, you will have to find an employer that is willing to apply with a nomination form for you.

 For student visas, it often comes with the additional benefit of working for up to 20 hours per week during the academic term, and for as long as they want to during semester breaks.
 Regulations also allow family members of all visiting students who have joined them in the city, to work for a maximum of 20 hours per week.

-To qualify for a New Zealand Student Visa/Permit, you need to have:
+To qualify for a New Zealand Student Visa/Permit, find out how to below:

 - Referral Letter/Written guarantee from the institution/person-in-charge that suitable accommodation is available to you in New Zealand (If you are under 18 years old)

 - Evidence of sufficient funds to live during the studying time span

 - Return flight ticket to the home country or evidence of sufficient funds to purchase one

 Tenancy agreements in New Zealand are strictly enforced between the tenant and landlord.
 Ministry of Business, Innovation and Employment (MBIE) provides many useful services.
 You can access quality tenancy services and find out about all aspects of rental tenancy.
 On top of that, you can get support services, including mediation services for rental disputes too.
 You have to pay rent on a weekly basis in New Zealand.
 According to Trade Me Property, one of the top property search websites, the national average for weekly rent was estimated at:

 - One room in a shared apartment – NZ$155